Sillians/mathematics_for_ml/Vector_Spaces/Bases_of_N_Dimensional_Space/Finding-a-Basis-of-the-Column-Space-of-a-Matrix.md

 | Check if set $S$ is a basis (larger matrix) | 1.
 Compare rank of $A$ and matrix with $S$'s columns <br> 2.
 Check span inclusion and independence             |

 ---

-Let me know if a fully worked example with symbolic entries is needed.